johnstonskj/johnstonskj.github.io/quotes.md

 _All problems in computer science can be solved by another level of indirection...
 Except for the problem of too many layers of indirection._ — **David Wheeler**

+_Everybody has a testing environment.
+Some people are lucky enough to have a totally separate environment to run production in._ - **Michael Stahnke**

 _There are 2 hard problems in computer science: cache invalidation, naming things, and off-by-1 errors_ — ?

 _Most of you are familiar with the virtues of a programmer.
 There are three, of course: laziness, impatience, and hubris._ — **Larry Wall**